Goa: Airport employee arrested for bomb hoax call | Law-Order

 - India

-A 22-year-old man working at the Manohar International Airport in Goa was arrested for allegedly making a hoax call about a bomb at the airport on Saturday afternoon, police said.
+A 22-year-old man working at the Manohar International Airport in Goa has been arrested for allegedly making a hoax call about a bomb at the airport, police said.

-The police control room received a call around 4.45 pm informing about the planting of a bomb ''at airport'', said North Goa district Superintendent of Police Nidhin Valsan.
-Both the airports in the coastal state – Manohar International Airport at Mopa and Dabolim Airport, Vasco – were put on alert, but the bomb warning turned out to be a hoax.
+The police control room received a call at around 4.45 pm on Saturday informing about the planting of a bomb ''at airport'', North Goa district Superintendent of Police (SP) Nidhin Valsan said.

+Both the airports in the coastal state – the Manohar International Airport in Mopa area and the Dabolim Airport in Vasco – were put on alert.
+The bomb warning later turned out to be a hoax, he said.

-Mopa police traced the call to Kundan Kumar who is currently working at Manohar International Airport, the SP said.
+The Mopa police traced the call to Kundan Kumar, who was working at the Manohar International Airport, the SP said.

+Kumar, who hails from Bihar, confessed to making the call in an inebriated condition, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)